Transverse Surgery on Knots in Contact 3-Manifolds: Open Book Decompositions

 \subsubsection{Open books compatible with inadmissible transverse surgery}

-If $r > 0$ with respect to the page slope, pick the least integer $n$ such that $1/n \leq r$.
-Then doing inadmissible $1/n$ surgery followed by admissible $r'$-surgery, for some $r' < 0$, is equivalent to doing inadmissible $r$-surgery.
+If $r > 0$ with respect to the page slope, pick the least positive integer $n$ such that $1/n \leq r$.
+Then by Lemma~\ref{inadmissible then admissible}, doing inadmissible $1/n$ surgery followed by admissible $r'$-surgery, for some $r' < 0$, is equivalent to doing inadmissible $r$-surgery.
 This corresponds to adding $D_K^{-n}$ to the monodromy before working out the open book for admissible $r'$-surgery, by Theorem~\ref{thm:OBD connected binding}.

-To work out $r'$, note that if $1/n \leq r = p/q < 1/(n-1)$, then This doesn't directly correspond to operations on the Farey tessellation itself, but is purely an algebraic assertion.
+To work out $r'$, note that if $1/n \leq r = p/q < 1/(n-1)$, then for some positive integers $a$ and $b$.
+This doesn't directly correspond to operations on the Farey graph itself, but is purely an algebraic assertion.
 We can write this as

 The matrix is invertible, so we see that $a = q + p - np$, and $b = np - q$.